Cariscastockup/stock-up-the-farm-dashboards/src/components/README.md

 # App Components
-This directory contains all the custom Components built into the app
+This directory contains all the custom Components created for the app

 ### AppDrawer
 The main drawer of the dashboard containing links leading to other pages.